baetyl/baetyl-docs-en/docs/overview/Whatis.md

 If you are passionate about contributing to open source community, Baetyl will provide you with both code contributions and document contributions.
 More details, please see: [How to contribute code or document to Baetyl](./Contributing.md).

-## Discussion

-As the first open edge computing framework in China, Baetyl aims to create a lightweight, secure, reliable and scalable edge computing community that will create a good ecological environment.
-Here, we offer the following options for you to choose from:

-- If you want to participate in Baetyl's daily development communication, you are welcome to join [Wechat-for-Baetyl](https://baetyl.bj.bcebos.com/Wechat/Wechat-Baetyl.png)
-- If you have more about feature requirements or bug feedback of Baetyl, please [Submit an issue](https://github.com/baetyl/baetyl/issues)
-- If you have better development advice about Baetyl, please contact us: <baetyl@lists.lfedge.org>

 ## Contact us

 As the first open edge computing framework in China, Baetyl aims to create a lightweight, secure, reliable and scalable edge computing community that will create a good ecological environment.
 In order to create a better development of Baetyl, if you have better advice about Baetyl, please contact us: